 “The HRAP program is the kind of program that delivers a lifetime of benefits.
 Already, I refer my colleagues to other participants in the program and we are in the process of expanding our work on juvenile incarceration from a local to a national level and are looking to international examples of restorative justice.
 This would not have been possible without the HRAP program.”

-At Columbia University, Zachary gained a broader set of tools for social change.
-Making full use of the manifold opportunities that our program offers, Zachary profoundly expanded his fundraising skills, improved on his campaign strategies and tapped into HRAP’s wider network of scholars, politicians, lawyers, philanthropists, and activists.
-Inspired by the work of his fellow advocates, Zachary came to refine his understanding of what is possible.
+At Columbia University, Norris gained a broader set of tools for social change.
+Making full use of the manifold opportunities that our program offers, Norris profoundly expanded his fundraising skills, improved on his campaign strategies and tapped into HRAP’s wider network of scholars, politicians, lawyers, philanthropists, and activists.
+Inspired by the work of his fellow advocates, Norris came to refine his understanding of what is possible.
 The intimate four-month engagement opened his eyes to finding partners and solutions to juvenile incarceration outside the United States.
 He came to appreciate even more the advantages of restorative over punitive justice.

-January 2014 update: Zachary is currently the Executive Director of the Ella Baker Center.
+January 2014 update: Norris is currently the Executive Director of the Ella Baker Center.

 Program Coordinator, National Center for Advocacy Studies